skip to navigation

 Saturdays at Burnside Overview

-The first Saturday of each month from May-October we invite the public to visit Burnside Plantation for historic free fun!
+The first Saturday of each month from May-October we invite the public to visit Burnside Plantation for historic fun!

 Visitors will learn more about our “farm in the city” which has been a part of the Moravian community since 1748.
 Visitors of all ages can tour the Burnside House and barn and experience colonial cooking demonstrations in the Summer Kitchen.